-Since the outbreak of COVID-19, the Group has become highly conscious of the potential health and safety impacts that may bring to its employees and customers.
-Apart from strengthening sanitation at the Group's premises and construction sites, the Group has also adopted precautionary measures such as temperature screening before entering the premises and providing employees with sufficient epidemic prevention supplies, including face masks and hand sanitisers.
+In view of the COVID-19 epidemic, the Group has taken various measures to safeguard its employees and customers to ensure their health and safety.
+In FY2023, the Group complied with public health and safety measures implemented by the local governments to prevent the spread of the virus and strengthened sanitation at the Group's premises and construction sites.
+When the COVID-19 pandemic was serious, the Group adopted precautionary measures such as temperature screening before entering the premises and providing employees with sufficient epidemic prevention supplies, including face masks and hand sanitisers.